 If your ex seems to know a suspicious amount of personal details about your life (such as having a new partner, making a big purchase, etc.), it’s possible that he or she is inappropriately involving your child in the divorce aftermath—and potentially even asking the child to “spy” to use certain information against you.

-Even if the other parent technically paid for the child’s property, he or she has no right to dictate whether or not the child can bring this property to your home.
+Even if the other parent technically paid for the child’s property, then he or she has no right to dictate whether or not the child can bring this property to your home.
 For example, if your ex bought your son a guitar for his birthday, and then forbids him to bring it to your house during visitation, this is creating an unfair and unnecessary rift that leads to parental alienation.